Ceasefire of the Absurd Ends – Battle for Aleppo Begins

 As for the foreign jihadis, I will look forward to their date with the bulldozers and final resting place, and an end to the scourge they have gouged upon this ancient and honored land.
 I will give the last line to Tolstoy.
 “If everyone fought for their own convictions there would be no war.” – War and Peace

-Posted by Jim W. Dean, Managing Editor on October 3, 2016, With 5094 Reads Filed under WarZone.
+Posted by Jim W. Dean, Managing Editor on October 3, 2016, With 5104 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.